Understanding multi-fidelity training of machine-learned force-fields: Pre-training and Fine-tuning Ablation Studies

 \subsection{Labelling Method Used For Pre-training}

-As can be seen in Fig.~\ref{fig:ablation-variety}, pre-training on DFT labels leads to better fine-tuned CC performance than pre-training on xTB labels.
-We now further investigate this effect by pre-training models on varying amounts of structures from (xTB; \texttt{b}) before fine-tuning on increasing amounts of (CC; \texttt{a}).
-The results of this experiment are shown in Fig.~\ref{fig:ablation-labels}.
+We investigate the effect of pre-training models on a more approximate method than DFT.
+To this end, we pre-train a series of models on varying amounts of structures from (xTB; \texttt{b}) before fine-tuning on increasing amounts of (CC; \texttt{a}).
+The results of this experiment are shown in Fig.~\ref{fig:dft-vs-xtb}a, and compared to the analogous experiment we reported in Fig.~\ref{fig:amount}a using DFT labels for pre-training.

-For all amounts of pre-training and fine-tuning data, we find that pre-training on DFT labels leads to greater improvements upon fine-tuning than pre-training on the same structures labelled by xTB.
-We posit that this is due to the greater alignment between the DFT and CC energies, compared to the xTB and CC energies: accounting for energy offsets specific to the quantum-chemical method, the mean absolute difference between CC and DFT energies is 18.3~meV/atom, and between CC and xTB energies is 47.3~meV/atom (see also Fig.~\ref{fig:label-alignment}).
-The difference between pre-training on DFT- versus xTB-labelled data is most pronounced when fine-tuning on small amounts of CC-labelled data (1--3k CC-labelled structures in Fig.~\ref{fig:ablation-labels}).
-Given the relative computational cost of the pre-training and fine-tuning methods, pre-training on a method that is more expensive but more closely aligned with the fine-tuning method can be a sensible choice.
+For all amounts of pre-training and fine-tuning data, we find that pre-training on DFT labels yields greater positive transfer than pre-training on the same structures labelled by xTB.
+This difference is most pronounced when fine-tuning on small amounts of CC-labelled data (1--3k structures).
+We posit that this difference is due to the greater alignment between the DFT and CC energies, compared to the xTB and CC energies: accounting for method-specific energy offsets $\mu^{\mathcal{M}}$, the mean absolute difference between CC and DFT energies and between CC and xTB energies is \num{18.3} and \qty{47.3}{\mevpatom}, respectively (Fig.~\ref{fig:dft-vs-xtb}b).
+The two residuals are, moreover, only moderately correlated (Pearson $r=0.52$), suggesting that there is no simple linear relationship between the xTB and DFT errors with respect to CC.

+To further understand the impact of the pre-training labelling method, we plot the relationship between the pre-training validation error and the fine-tuning test error for models of varying size, pre-trained on various amounts of (DFT/xTB; \texttt{b}) and fine-tuned on 10k (CC; \texttt{a}) in Fig.~\ref{fig:dft-vs-xtb}c.
+We make several observations from this analysis: first, in all cases, we continue to observe a strong log-log linear relationship between pre-trained and fine-tuned error, such that a consistent improvement in the pre-training task translates into a consistent improvement in the fine-tuning task.

+Second, comparing xTB to DFT pre-training, we find that the pre-factors of the xTB relationships are higher than those for DFT, and that the xTB gradients are shallower.
+These indicate respectively that (i) for a given pre-training error, xTB pre-training leads to worse fine-tuning performance than DFT pre-training, and (ii) improvements in the xTB pre-training task translate into smaller improvements in the fine-tuning task than improvements in the DFT pre-training task.
+We attribute these differences again to the worse alignment of xTB labels with the CC labels, compared to DFT labels.